Shopping on Instagram: How to Set up Instagram Shoppable Feeds

 Embed your Instagram shop on your website

-All these options with the shoppable posts and Instagram checkout are available for your Instagram profile.
+All these options, with the shoppable posts and Instagram checkout, are available for your Instagram profile.

-But you can take those shopping posts more further and set up an Instagram shopping experience on your website too.
+But you can take those shopping posts further and set up an Instagram shopping experience on your website too.

 Additionally, this tool allows you to add shopping tags for existing and new products, checkout links (the checkout feature), and CTA buttons that would lead to your supported market with just one click or swipe up.

-Moreover, you can customize the shoppable Instagram feed to completely match the eligibility and branding of your business page and product page, by using predefined layouts or custom CSS.
+Moreover, you can customize the shoppable Instagram feed to completely match the eligibility and branding of your business page and product page by using predefined layouts or custom CSS.

 FAQ about Shopping on Instagram

-In the last section of this blog post, I’ve outlined the most frequently asked questions about Instagram Shoppable Feeds, that most of you beginning with this experience might struggle with or need more help.
+In the last section of this blog post, I’ve outlined the most frequently asked questions about Instagram Shoppable Feeds that most of you beginning with this experience might struggle with or need more help.

-Why I can’t tag products?
+Why can’t I tag products?

-If you fulfill the requirements and still see “No Products Found” after you tap Tag Products in the post creation flow follow these steps:
+If you fulfill the requirements and still see “No Products Found” after you tap Tag Products in the post-creation flow, follow these steps:

 Using Shopify or BigCommerce shop on Facebook: Make sure the Facebook account connected to those platforms is the same as the one connected to your Instagram business account

-Using a catalog on Business Manager: Make sure the Business Manager owns (not simply have access to) the Facebook Page linked to your Instagram business account.
+Using a catalog on Business Manager: Make sure the Business Manager owns (not simply has access to) the Facebook Page linked to your Instagram business account.
 The Business Manager must also own or have access to the catalog.
 You can’t transfer ownership of a Page to another Business Manager.
 However, if a business removes a Page, it’ll be available to be added by another business.
 To add a Page, you must also be an Admin on the Page.
 If you aren’t an Admin on the page, you’ll have to request access to it.

 Why I can’t see the option of shopping on Instagram?